hyperledger/identus-apollo/README.md

         maven {
             url = uri("https://maven.pkg.github.com/input-output-hk/atala-prism-apollo")
             credentials {
-                username = System.getenv("ATALA_GITHUB_ACTOR") // this is CMD system environment and you can replace the retrieval of its value to any other preferable way if needed password = System.getenv("ATALA_GITHUB_TOKEN") // this is CMD system environment and you can replace the retrieval of its value to any other preferable way if needed
+                username = System.getenv("ATALA_GITHUB_ACTOR") // this is CMD system environment, and you can replace the retrieval of its value to any other preferable way if needed password = System.getenv("ATALA_GITHUB_TOKEN") // this is CMD system environment, and you can replace the retrieval of its value to any other preferable way if needed
             }
         }
     }